Full-Time Online Live Post Graduate Program (PGP/MS) in Applied AI, Machine Learning and Deep Learning in association with IBM

-“80 percent of all applications will have an AI component by 2020” IDC
+“80 percent of all applications will have an AI component” IDC

 Artificial intelligence (AI) makes it possible for machines to learn from experience, adjust to new inputs, and perform human-like tasks.
 Most AI examples that you hear about today – from chess-playing computers to self-driving cars – rely heavily on deep learning and natural language processing.
 Using these technologies, computers can be trained to accomplish specific tasks by processing large amounts of data and recognizing patterns in the data.